VishalFishal/CollegeSocialMedia/README.md

 # CollegeSocialMedia
 A web app that displays a student's college's important social media posts across platforms at one portal.
-It uses Pupeteer to scrape the posts in Instagram and Linkedin, saving post details to SQLite via Prisma and images locally.
+It uses Puppeteer to scrape the posts in Instagram and Linkedin, saving post details to SQLite via Prisma and images locally.
 Express serves these scraped posts to the front end.

 ## Things to work on:
 1. Session handling with the login system.